Policy and Commitment

 Total Emissions and Final Disposal Rate

-We aggregate annual construction waste data from our worksites using Shin-Kan-Tasu, our construction by-products data management system.
+We aggregate annual construction waste data from our worksites using Shin-Kan-Tasu, our construction by-products data management system (Only in Japanese).
 We manage performance against our KPI of reducing the final disposal rate.

 To ensure proper waste disposal and to align with the government’s digitization policy, we are promoting the use of electronic manifests.
 The adoption rate reached 97% in FY2024.